The 33rd Annual Student Educational Video Awards (SEVA) Celebration was May 1

 Will students be busy during the entire event?

-Starting at 5PM, student producers are encouraged to walk the red carpet and take advantage of the SEVA selfie station.
-Additionally, students and families can watch the All Entries Reel on the big screen and talk with other attendees until the awards begin.
+Starting at 5PM, student producers are encouraged to walk the red carpet and take advantage of the SEVA selfie station and other photo opportunities.

 How long does Award Night typically last?